Sustainable Diffusion-based Incentive Mechanism for Generative AI-driven Digital Twins in Industrial Cyber-Physical Systems: Contract Modeling

-While the sensing and communication levels of IIoT devices are not fully disclosed due to information asymmetry\cite{kang2023blockchain}, the levels of IIoT devices can be divided into different discrete types, which are sorted in ascending order, i.e., $0 < \psi_1 \leq \cdots \leq \psi_K$.
-Especially, IIoT devices with higher sensing and communication levels, such as Unmanned Aerial Vehicles (UAVs), are characterized as higher types and can provide better sensing data.
-Motivated by \cite{lotfi2023semantic}, the utility of a sensing IIoT device with type $\psi_k$ to send sensing data to the DT server with size $\hat{s}_k$ is defined as
+We denote $\Psi = \{\psi_k|\psi_k\in \mathbb{N}_+, \:k \in \{1,\ldots, K,\: K \leq M \}\}$ as the set of different sensing and communication levels of IIoT devices\cite{lotfi2023semantic}, where the level is mainly impacted by equipment and algorithms used by IIoT devices for data sensing and transmission\cite{wen2024surveyintegratedsensingcommunication}.
+While the sensing and communication levels of IIoT devices are not fully disclosed due to information asymmetry\cite{lotfi2023semantic}, the DT server can leverage statistical distributions of IIoT devices from historical data to group IIoT devices into discrete types\cite{kang2023blockchain}.
+Thus, we consider sensing and communication levels as types and sort the types in ascending order, i.e., $0 < \psi_1 \leq \cdots \leq \psi_K$, where $K$ is the number of types of IIoT devices.
+Especially, IIoT devices with higher sensing and communication levels are characterized as higher types, which can provide better sensing data.
+Based on \cite{lotfi2023semantic}, the utility of an IIoT device with type $\psi_k$ to send sensing data with size $\hat{s}_k$ to the DT server is defined as

-where $\rho$ is a pre-defined weight parameter about the incentive, $r_k$ is the received reward associated with the provided data $\hat{s}_k$, $c$ is the unit cost related to data collection, computation, and transmission for the data $\hat{s}_k$\cite{kang2023blockchain}, and $c_0$ is an additional cost involving energy consumption\cite{lotfi2023semantic}.
+where $\rho$ is a pre-defined weight parameter about the incentive, $r_k$ is the received reward associated with the provided data $\hat{s}_k$, $c$ is the unit cost related to the collection, computation, and transmission of sensing data $\hat{s}_k$\cite{kang2023blockchain}, and $c_0$ is an additional cost involving energy consumption\cite{lotfi2023semantic}.